mrjabba/soccer_league/README.markdown

 ### Why did you create this app?
 I wanted to learn more Ruby and Rails.
 And, I love soccer.
 That's all the reason I need.

-### But I don't want game management
-OK.
-If you would like something simpler without game management, you can pull down the `stats_by_seasons` branch.
-That branch is old and not maintained.
-But the basic relationships are there and might be suitable for your needs.